davosmith/moodle-checklist/README.txt

 Upload the files to the your moodle server, placing them in the 'moodle/mod/checklist' folder.
 Log in as administrator and click on 'Notifications' in the admin area to update the Moodle database, ready to use this plugin.

-IMPORTANT: If you want the 'Check-off modules when complete' option to work, then you need to make the following changes to the Moodle core code:
+IMPORTANT: The 'Check-off modules when complete' option now works via cron, by default.
+This means that there can be a delay of up to 60 seconds, between a student completing an activity and their checklist being updated.
-To make this work, you need to open up the following files (for extra help with this, look in 'mod/checklist/core_modifications.txt'):
+** If you are happy with this delay, then ignore all of these suggested changes below ** If this is not acceptable, then you should make the following changes to the Moodle core code (for extra help with this, look in 'mod/checklist/core_modifications.txt'):

 * Open the file: moodle/lib/datalib.php
 Find the function 'add_to_log', then add these lines to the end of it: